Human Subjects Protections Training

 UW-Madison Personnel (includes UW Health and Madison VA personnel)

-- Required for personnel listed on VA research studies.
+Personnel listed on VA research studies must complete the VA Human Subjects Protection course in order to satisfy HSP training requirements.
 To access this course, you must affiliate with “Madison VA Hospital – 607.”
-For information about VA training, contact Judith.Aughey@va.gov.
+For information about VA training, contact Mina.Herreman@va.gov.

 When external personnel are or will be listed on a research study approved by a UW-Madison IRB (e.g. personnel from outside institutions, community members, school district representatives, etc.), the UW PI is responsible for ensuring that those external personnel complete and maintain current HSP training.